-In this course, students: 1) cultivate an appreciation for literature and 2) develop the skills of close reading and analysis of selected works from the genres of poetry, fiction, drama and nonfiction prose according to the various principles and techniques of literary criticism.
+In this course, students cultivate an appreciation for literature and develop the skills of close reading and analysis of selected works from the genres of poetry, fiction, drama and nonfiction prose according to the various principles and techniques of literary criticism.

-ENGL 203 Science Fiction and Fantasy – GS5
+ENGL 203 Science Fiction and Fantasy (Core: EI)

 Science Fiction and Fantasy explores the importance of these two popular genres.
-Focal questions in the course are: What are the defining characteristics of science fiction and fantasy?
-What are the larger thematic issues these genres propose?
-More specifically, the course looks critically at constructions of race and gender, of spirituality, of technology, of colonization and of political Utopian/dystopian worlds.
+Focal questions in the course are: what are the defining characteristics of science fiction and fantasy, and what are the larger thematic issues these genres propose.
+More specifically, the course looks critically at constructions of race and gender, of spirituality, of technology, of colonization and of political utopian/dystopian worlds.
 Authors may include George MacDonald, H.G.
 Wells, J.R.R.
-Tolkien, Arthur C. Clarke, Ursula K. LeGuin, Peter S. Beagle, Philip K. Dick, Octavia Butler, Samuel Delany, Margaret Atwood, Walter M. Miller, William Gibson, Philip Pullman, Neil Gaiman and a graphic novel and hypertext.
+Tolkien, Ursula K. LeGuin, Peter S. Beagle, Philip K. Dick, Octavia Butler, Walter M. Miller, William Gibson, Philip Pullman, Neil Gaiman and a graphic novel.

-ENGL 206 / WMGS 206 Sexuality and Literature: Gay, Lesbian, and Transgender Texts – GS 5
+ENGL / WMGS 206 Sexuality and Literature: Gay, Lesbian and Transgender Texts (Core: DD)

-When Lord Alfred Douglas, Oscar Wilde’s partner, famously said, “I am the love that dare not speak its name,” referring to his own hidden sexual identity, he articulated a conundrum in gay identity: How do you tell your story when it is unspeakable?
+When Lord Alfred Douglas, Oscar Wilde’s partner, famously said, “I am the love that dare not speak its name,” referring to his own hidden sexual identity, he articulated a conundrum in gay identity: how do you tell your story when it is unspeakable?
 This introduction to the lesbian, gay and transgender tradition in literature tackles this question among others.
-This course focuses primarily on twentieth-century U.S. texts (fiction, poetry, drama, nonfiction, film and theory).
+This course focuses primarily on 20th-century U.S. texts (fiction, poetry, drama, non-fiction, film and theory).
 Students will read such authors as E.M.
 Forster, Walt Whitman, Radclyffe Hall, James Baldwin, Audre Lorde, Jeanette Winterson, Gloria Anzaldua, Leslie Feinberg and Tony Kushner.

-ENGL 212 The Modern British Novel – GS 5
+ENGL 212 The Modern British Novel (Core: WT)

-This course traces the development of the British novel in the twentieth century by studying such writers as Conrad, Joyce, Woolf, Lawrence, Greene, Spark, Murdoch, Golding, Lessing and McEwan.
-It looks at the ways these authors have used and transformed their chosen literary genre, the novel, and it also examines the modern philosophical, psychological and sociological ideas that they have dealt with in their works.
+This course traces the development of the British novel in the 20th century by studying such writers as Conrad, Joyce, Woolf, Lawrence, Greene, Spark, Murdoch, Golding, Lessing and McEwan.
+It looks at the ways these authors have used and transformed their chosen literary genre – the novel and it also examines the modern philosophical, psychological, and sociological ideas that they have dealt with in their works.

-ENGL 221 The American Short Story – GS 5 and GS 9
+ENGL 221 The American Short Story (Core: DD, WI)

 This course concentrates on the development of the American short story by studying selected works of Irving, Hawthorne, Poe, Harte, Bierce, Crane, James, Anderson, K.A.
 Porter, Fitzgerald, Hemingway, Steinbeck, Faulkner, O’Connor, Welty, Carver and others.
 The course includes analysis of individual stories and some attention to literary history and theory.